Updated: May 9

 You can also freeze the dough if you like to roll it next time.
 Remember, store it air-tight to avoid drying.

 It doesn’t have to be the perfect ball!
-You can make it even into different shapes, perhaps heart or square?
+You can make it even into different shapes, perhaps a heart or square?

-Here is a quick comparison of premade and fresh tapioca pearls, see the difference?
+Here is a quick comparison of premade and fresh tapioca pearls, see the difference.
 The lighter tapioca balls are freshly made!

 It’s no secret that premade pearls are made out of a lot of preservatives, ESPECIALLY the ones that are quick cook, 5-minute tapioca pearls.
 I recommend avoiding this but instead opt-in for something that requires longer cooking time.
 This translates to fewer preservatives, or just make fresh homemade tapioca pearls with this recipe that we just shared above.